Delivering high quality music education across the Humber Region

 The Humber Music Hub is a partnership of schools, local authorities, community groups, music organisations, industry and more, coordinated by the Hub Lead Organisation (HLO) Hull Music Service.
 The Humber Music Hub will deliver and support high quality music education for children and young people within the Humber region.

-East Riding Schools Music Service
+East Riding School's Music Service

 Hull Music Service

-North Lincolnshire Music
+North Lincolnshire Music Service

 Music Hubs are expected to deliver against three aims: